 - Within that top-level folder, create an individual folder for each user whose PST files you want to migrate.

-- Name the individual folders the same as the primary email addresses in the legacy environment.
-For example, if your source environment email addresses are email@example.com and firstname.lastname@example.org, then name your individual folders email@example.com and firstname.lastname@example.org.
+- If you have one PST file for each user, we recommend that you name the individual folders the same as the primary email addresses in the legacy environment.
+For example, if your source environment email addresses are firstname.lastname@example.org and email@example.com, then name your individual folders firstname.lastname@example.org and email@example.com.

 - Place the PST files within the individual folders.